aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 First, you need to load up a terminal.
 For those who have used the Windows command prompt, it is a somewhat similar interface.

 - With VirtualBox and Gnome, it's an icon on the toolbar on the left-hand side of the desktop
-- With Virtualbox and KDE, it's the black icon with a greater-than sign in it on the bottom-left
 - On macOS, open Spotlight and search for Terminal